sam-sunnarborg/sam-sunnarborg.github.io/MyAnalysis/Analysis.md

 ### A Note from Sam:
 Hello friend.
 This section is of course going to get pretty technical.
-If you are interested in the details feel free to dive right in and absorb as much as possible.
-If you are more interested in the pretty pictures that is perfect too!
+If you haven't yet read the [particle physics section](../Physics101/ParticlePhysics.md) and you are interested in the details, I recommend perusing that page first.
+If you are more interested in the pretty pictures that is perfect too, go ahead and jump right in!
-The goal of this page is so when I show the real plots at my Preliminary Exam, Thesis Defense, or on a future paper (fingers crossed) you will recognize them!
+The goal of this page is mostly recognition: when I show plots or introduce concepts at my Preliminary Exam, Thesis Defense, or on a future paper you will recognize them, or at least heard/seen them before.
 Per usual, please send me your questions and happy reading!

 <span style="color: orange; font-weight: bold;">under development</span>